Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin: Our Proposed Method: PLP-DRR

-\begin{theorem}[Correctness and Convergence of TFA Analysis with DRR] Consider a networks with DRR scheduling per class, as described in Section \ref{sec:sysmodel}, and consider Algorithm~\ref{alg:initPahse}.
+\begin{theorem}[Correctness and Convergence of TFA-DRR] Consider a network with DRR scheduling per class, as described in Section \ref{sec:sysmodel}, and consider Algorithm~\ref{alg:initPahse}.
 Then, 1) $\lp \beta, d, z\rp$ (and the resulting $\zcut \mand b $ obtained from $z$ at lines 7-11) are valid bounds at every iteration at lines 2-6, and 2) they converge as the number of iterations goes to infinity.
 Note that some values of $d, z$ (and the resulting $\zcut \mand b $) might be infinite.

 \end{theorem}

 The proof is in Section \ref{sec:proof-shared-memory}.
 At this point we have obtained a value of $(\beta, d, \zcut, b)$ that constitute valid bounds.